The continuous-time limit of quasi score-driven volatility models

 In this paper, we investigate the continuous-time limit of QSD volatility models and also obtain a bivariate diffusion.
 However, unlike the result of the SD volatility models, the two Brownian motions in the bivariate diffusion can be correlated.
-It is shown that for a non-degenerate correlation coefficient, a necessary condition is that the distributions driving the innovation differ from that of computing the score, and at least one being asymmetric.
+It is shown that for a nondegenerate correlation coefficient, a necessary condition is that the distributions driving the innovation differ from that of computing the score, and at least one being asymmetric.
 Consequently, using QAML estimation based on the QSD model, we can recover the parameters of stochastic volatility models with leverage effects, particularly the correlation coefficient.

 The paper is organized as follows.
 Section \ref{QSD volatility models} introduces the QSD model we are interested in.
-In Section \ref{Main results}, the main convergence results of the QSD volatility model and their proofs are provided.
-Meanwhile, the convergence theorem used is briefly reviewed in \ref{appendix}.
+Section \ref{Main results} presents the main convergence results along with the analysis of the findings.
+Meanwhile, the proofs of main theorems are provided in Appendix.
 In Section \ref{Two examples}, we illustrate two specific examples of QSD volatility models, QSD-T and QSD-ST \citep[see][]{blasques2023quasi}, and explore some properties of their continuous-time limit through numerical simulation.
 Section \ref{QAML} presents Monte Carlo experiments for QAML estimation and filtering using the QSD model when the data-generating process (DGP) is a correlated volatility diffusion.
 Finally, Section \ref{Conclusion} concludes the paper.